This green split pea soup is easy to make in your crock pot!

 *IF you need to add salt, do so, BUT be careful NOT to over-salt as the bouillon has salt in it.

-If you're interested in our dehydrated food recipes but you have the fresh food ingredients on hand, then please consider getting our eBook.
-In it, we show the recipe amounts not only in 'dehydrated' amounts but in 'fresh-food' amounts too!
+If you love our dehydrated food recipes please consider getting our eBook.
+In it, we also show the recipe amounts not only in 'dehydrated' amounts but with 'fresh-food' amounts too!

 We don't want anyone to miss out on these simple recipes that taste oh-so-good!
 Check out the green banner below for more info., thanks.